Minus345/nuvoled/Readme.md

  `-sx,--startx <0>` Pixel start horizontal
  `-sy,--starty <0>` Pixal start vertical
 ### Mac ###
+use
-use `-b` to binde the interface -s 60
+`-b` to binde the interface
+`-s 60` to set the delay between two frames

 ### Linux ###
-you need the sleep
+you need to set the sleep
+`-s 60` to set the delay between two frames

 ### Windows ###
-you can set the sleep to 0
+should work out of the box

 ### Old Version (up to 1.5) ###
 Start: